Zośka Vieras: In the Estate of Grandfather

 In 1918-1922 Vieras lived in the estate of Aĺchoŭniki which belonged to her grandfather.
 During this time she took care of her ill mother and new born child Anton Šantyr whose father was Fabijan Šantyr, Belarusian poet, writer and public figure sentenced to death and executed by the Soviet authorities in 1920.
 Later, Anton Šantyr would be also persecuted by the Soviet authorities and would spend ten years in the Gulag prison camps.

-Vilna period
+Vilnius period

-In 1923 Vieras moved to Vilna where she would spend the rest of her life.
+In 1923 Vieras moved to Vilnius where she would spend the rest of her life.
 In 1926 she married Anton Vojcik and, in 1927, their daughter Halina, who would become a famous philologue, was born.

-In Vilna, Vieras was an administrator of the editorial boards of several newspapers published by the Belarusian Peasants' and Workers' Union (1924-1929), an editor of the magazines for kids ‘Zaranka’ (“Morning Star”, 1927–1931) and “Praleska” (“Scilla”, 1925–1935), the chairperson of the Belarusian Cooperative Society “Pčala” (“Bee”, 1928–1939), and an editor of the beekeeping journal “Bielaruskaja borć” (“Belarusian Beehive”, 1934–1938).
+In Vilnius, Vieras was an administrator of the editorial boards of several newspapers published by the Belarusian Peasants' and Workers' Union (1924-1929), an editor of the magazines for kids ‘Zaranka’ (“Morning Star”, 1927–1931) and “Praleska” (“Scilla”, 1925–1935), the chairperson of the Belarusian Cooperative Society “Pčala” (“Bee”, 1928–1939), and an editor of the beekeeping journal “Bielaruskaja borć” (“Belarusian Beehive”, 1934–1938).